ConnorLeong/Pseudocapillaria_tomentosa_Development/README.md

   E: conc = the concentration of emamectin benzoate exposed to a fish in nM.
   F: dpf = days post exposure (the age of at which the exposure occured).

-Sheet2: efficay contains worm burden data from fish exposed to emamectin benzoate.
+Sheet2 "efficay" contains worm burden data from fish exposed to emamectin benzoate.
 Column definitons are as followed:
-  A: Trial: infection trial designation referenced in the manuscript.
+  A: trial: infection trial designation referenced in the manuscript.
-  B: Plate: The plate number (techinal replicate) assocated with each fish.
+  B: plate: The plate number (techinal replicate) assocated with each fish.
   C: trial.fish.id = fish identification within trials.
   D: conc = concentration of emamectin benzoate exposed to zebrafish in uM.
   E: worm.burden = the number of worms counted in each fish.
   F: vaculated = indicates if a nematode was vaculated.
-  G: day.evaluated = the duration of exposure in days.
+  G: exposure.duration = the duration of exposure in days.